Complex Number Calculator | Rectangular Polar (Phasor) Converter

 (a+bi)-(c+di) = (a+c)-(b+d)i

-To multiply complex numbers a+bi and c+di, use the the usual laws of algebra keeping in mind that i2 = -1.
+To multiply complex numbers a+bi and c+di, use the usual laws of algebra keeping in mind that i2 = -1.

 (a+bi)*(c+di) = (ac-bd)+(ad+bc)i